CICS110/CICS110.github.io/main/lectures/02-arith-exprs/Jared/index.md

 called a *constructor*.

 Constructors construct an *object* of that type (class).
-They may also take in inputs to inform that construction.
+They may also take in arguments to inform that construction.

 So `int(5.6)` isn't technically "converting" the `float` `5.6` to an `int`, but rather, creating a new `int` based on the `float` `5.6`.